 The reason is that standby generators can be connected to your home’s electrical grid and programmed to automatically turn on when the power goes out.
 That way, you can have peace of mind that there will always be an emergency power source ready to turn on when the power fails.

-Preparing Your Generator for an Emergency
+3 Steps for Preparing Your Generator for an Emergency

 Ensuring that your generator is prepared for an emergency is just as important as having a generator on hand.
 Once an emergency hits, it will be much harder to find the components you need to run your generator and to get help in case something isn’t working properly.

 The most important thing you need to be prepared for an outage is fuel for your generator.
 You should have more than enough fuel on hand to last for several days at least, and potentially longer if running out of fuel can be life-threatening.
 In the event of a major disaster, it can be nearly impossible to find gasoline after the power goes out.
+How much fuel does a generator use?
+Usually about 3/4 gallons per hour.

 It’s important to remember that gasoline does go stale over time.
 That unfortunately means that you can’t simply keep gasoline around the house forever – it needs to be replaced every two months to remain prepared for unexpected outages.
 While propane also goes bad, it lasts for several years before this becomes an issue.